wvanderp/notes/Personal/Historical likes.md

 Mother load flash game.
 You are on a drill digger and you get resources to upgrade your digger to get more resources

-while the game was fun in the past a recent playthrough showed that the game is not as fun as it was in my memory.
+While the game was fun in the past a recent playthrough showed that the game is not as fun as it was in my memory.

 <http://www.xgenstudios.com/game.php?keyword=motherload>